IBM/node-odbc/README.md

 Asynchronously returns the next chunk of rows from the result set and returns them as a Result object.

 #### Parameters:
-* **{OPTIONAL} callback**: The function called when `.fetch` has finished retrieving the result rows.
+* **callback?**: The function called when `.fetch` has finished retrieving the result rows.
 If no callback function is given, `.fetch` will return a native JavaScript `Promise` that resolve the result rows.
 Callback signature is:
     * error: The error that occured in execution, or `null` if no error
     * results: The [result array](#result-array) returned from the executed statement with at most `fetchSize`-number of rows.